 What To Do On Your Date

-There are all kinds of activities that you can experience with your SD or SB from afar.
+There are all kinds of activities that you can experience from afar.
 Two of our recent blogs curated a number of fun virtual dates to “go” on, complete with details, tips and tricks of how to really make it a fun and fantastic time.
 Go check them out (here and here) if you need some fun ideas!
 Here’s a taste of what you’ll find on those posts:

 - Karaoke Night